 He also chaired the All Ireland Sub-Committee that reviewed and drew up the regulations for both Primary and Secondary All-Ireland Schools Team Championships.

-Tony became a member of the Ulster Branch as Schools Secretary and served in various other capacities until this year 2017 when he was appointed as Honorary Life President of the Branch.
+Tony became a member of the Ulster Branch as Schools Secretary and served in various other capacities until 2017 when he was appointed as Honorary Life President of the Branch.
 His work included compiling Junior Ranking lists, editing and producing an ever-growing list of policies required by Sport NI, representing the Branch in negotiations with Sport NI, and acting as Equality Officer.
 He also served in various roles associated with the Irish Association.

 He brought his experience of running major events in other sports to bear on Table Tennis events.
 The ITTA appointed Tony as an Honorary National Referee in 2012.
 He was the NI Sports Council’s NI Schools Coach of the Year in 1992 and was then awarded the Joe Veselsky Award for Service to Sport by the ITTA in 2004.
 He was also awarded the MBE by the British Government for “Services to Youth Sport in Northern Ireland”.
 He has been a Vice President of the Association for many years.